OpenHospitalityNetwork/openHospitality.network/README.md

 * We hope to grow network of (active!) hosts reachable from any platform…
 * … and flexibility to choose who, when and where we’d like to host
 * We hope to increase diversity of platforms so that everyone can choose what fits them best
-* We hope to increase security and be more inclusive and welcome new members from under-represented groups
+* We hope to increase security and be more inclusive, and welcome new members from under-represented groups
 * We hope to take off from existing platforms a burden of trying to fulfill needs of all without having a clear identity
-* We hope to reduce the burden on developers maintaining the platforms to keep up-to-date in ever changing technology landscape
+* We hope to reduce the burden on developers maintaining the platforms to keep up-to-date in ever-changing technology landscape

 ## What exactly would change?

 1. *from* a few **platforms** without clear identity, competing with each other for users *to* the **bigger diversity of platforms with their own specific identity developed.
-Shared access to wide base of hosts** would relieve the burden on platforms to fulfill all needs and they would not fear of missing out since other needs would be covered by other platforms.
+Shared access to wide base of hosts** would relieve the burden on platforms to fulfill all needs, and they would not fear of missing out since other needs would be covered by other platforms.
 One could then imagine platforms in other languages than English or dedicated to certain life choices (think of ecology or veganism)
    - easy deployment of new instance
    - self-hosting and managed-hosting options for communities